JoshuaMeza/CodePain_POO/Documentation/4-Requirements_definition.md

 - Deleted requirement for weekely resumes.
 - Banning system is implemented but in occassions it could get buggy, so we decided to remove the unban requirement.
 - Added a command for getting information of the API.
-- Because of bad organization and lack of time, the development of the algorithm for searching offensive words was temporally removed.

 ## Use cases diagram